 Help Pack Fresh Food Boxes

-FoodShare’s Fresh Food Box program helps hundreds of families a month gain access to healthy fruits and vegetables that they may otherwise not have available to them.
+FoodShare’s Fresh Food Box program helps hundreds of families every month gain access to healthy fruits and vegetables that they may otherwise not have available to them.

-Boxes are packed every other Tuesday prior to the our Wednesday Pick-Up day.
+Boxes are packed every other Tuesday.
 We typically start at 9:00 a.m. and will finish up before lunch.

 Let us know if you are interested in joining us!